-“Apprentices work on real sites, like Little Caesars Arena, Detroit Metro Airport, the Renaissance Center and other high profile buildings, and receive good wages and benefits, including healthcare, during their training,” said Matt Closs, OE324 Stationary Training and Apprentice Coordinator.
+“Apprentices work on job sites and receive good wages and benefits, including healthcare and pension benefits, during their training,” said Matt Closs, OE324 Stationary Training and Apprentice Coordinator.
 “Careers in skilled jobs such as stationary engineers and HVAC technicians start with apprenticeships that involve rigorous training and education programs, which help prepare apprentices to be the best in the field.”

-Applicants who submit a completed application and the required supporting documents will be scheduled for an in-person evaluation.
-Successful applicants must be willing to travel to job assignments throughout Michigan.
-Registered Apprenticeships for HVAC technicians and stationary engineers last four years and 8,000 hours.
+Applicants who submit a completed application and the required supporting documents will be scheduled for a written aptitude test.
+Apprenticeships for HVAC technicians and stationary engineers last four years and 8,000 hours.
 Programs include supervised work experience and related school instruction.

-Starting wages for OE324 apprentices are more than $22 per hour and can go to more than $28 per hour because of demand for construction jobs.
-Wage packages for apprentices also include extensive benefits, from healthcare to pensions and retirement.
-At the end of an apprenticeship, OE324 members work in jobs that lead to rewarding careers, paying high wages and good benefits: Operating engineers at OE324 can earn more than $100,000 a year with experience and updated skills and certifications.
+At the end of an apprenticeship, OE324 members work in rewarding careers, paying high wages and good benefits: Operating engineers at OE324 can earn more than $100,000 a year with experience and updated skills and certifications.